imjoseangel/100-days-of-code/docs/index.rst

 **Today's Progress:**

-1. AsyncIO in Python
+1. AsyncIO in Python.
+Chained Code.
 2. Adding Technical Debt in Python

 **Thoughts:** Second part of this really nice tutorial.
-I have to study deeply the rand code.
 Spending Three days on technical debt for pre-commit.
 See also pre-commit config.

 **Link to work:**